-The Bachelor of Arts degree in English may include tracks in professional writing or literature, and the Interdisciplinary Studies and Humanities majors also feature concentrations in literature, literature and writing, and professional writing.
-Students may also combine the study of English with teacher certification.
-Students may choose to certify to teach English at the secondary level.
+Rochester College offers offers a Bachelor of Arts degree in English.
+The interdisciplinary studies also features concentrations in English and professional writing.
+Students may also combine the study of English with teacher certification to teach English at the secondary level.
 English courses are also an important component of the Language Arts major, which (with teacher certification) allows graduates to teach at the elementary level.
 An English minor may also be paired with most majors.
 Foreign language coursework fulfills a General Education requirement in all the Bachelor of Arts programs at Rochester College and serves as a valuable complement to other programs.

 Many employers value an English degree as a solid foundation for the world of work.
 The English major develops communication and critical thinking skills and provides a better understanding of human nature and universal issues and truths.
 Careers available to graduates with a degree in English writing include education, journalism, technical writing, business, law, library science, and government service.

 In today’s world, foreign language qualifications can be a valuable asset.
 Organizations engaged in global business seek multilingual graduates to fill positions in business, banking, and finance.
 Also, multilingual communicators may find jobs as translators or teachers.

 Shield Media includes a four-color magazine printed four times a year and shieldmedia.org.